SP-Development-Team-1/PyFlaGoat/README.md

 # PyFlaGoat
-#### PyFlaGoat is a intentionally vulnerable flask-based web application for experimenting and developing features of static application security testing and enhancing public cybersecurity education. <br>
+[PyFlaGoat](https://pyflagoat.herokuapp.com/) is a deliberately insecure flask-based web application for experimenting and developing features of static application security testing (SAST) solution of [Sparrow Co., Ltd](https://www.sparrowfasoo.com/en/) and enhancing public cybersecurity education. <br> <br>
-#### The web application explains and demonstrates each vulnerability by providing a demo to the user and also the corresponding mitigation strategies as enumerated by OWASP.
+This web application explains [OWASP top 10 vulnerabilities](https://owasp.org/www-project-top-ten/) and demonstrates each vulnerability by providing a demo to the user and also the corresponding mitigation strategies as enumerated by [OWASP Foundation](https://owasp.org/).
 ## Vulnerabilites Covered
 - SQL Injection
 - Broken Authentication